13 FAQs About Entering Car Shows

 Will I have to pay to enter?

-Some classic car shows will require you to pay an entry fee to exhibit your vehicle but not all do.
+Some classic car shows will require you to pay an entry fee to exhibit your vehicle.
 If the fee is more than you want to pay, be aware that car shows are almost always looking for volunteers to help with things like directing traffic, promoting the show, taking tickets, and other tasks.
 You can always try contacting the show’s organizers to offer up your time in return for a spot in the show.

 What’s the easiest way to begin entering car shows?